DeisData/deisdata.github.io/shell/alter-dir/index.md

 filename2.txt
 ```

-## Moving or Renaming directories or files safely
+## Moving or renaming directories or files safely

 `mv filename.txt new_location` command move has two arguments.
-The first tells `mv` what we're moving, while the second is where it's to go.
+The first tells `mv` what we're moving, while the second is where it will go.

 ```bash
 $ mv filename.txt new_dir